 Transcribed - Published: 9 November 2025

 America loves winners—now more than ever.
 But how do you get to a win in 2025 America?
-We get up close and follow someone trying to build a big win for herself and thousands of others like her.
+We watch someone trying to score a win in a game whose rules are being made up as she plays.
 Visit thisamericanlife.org/lifepartners to sign up for our premium subscription.Prologue: Ira talks to producer Diane Wu about an informal survey she’s done with the staff of This American Life about a phrase Ira says a lot that includes the word “winners.”
 (8 minutes)Act One: Two people see one of President Trump’s first executive orders and get excited, and then get to work.
-(30 minutes)Act Two: We follow the progress of one woman as she builds up, from scratch, a whole movement based on one of Trump’s executive orders.
-(19 minutes)Transcripts are available at thisamericanlife.orgThis American Life privacy policy.
+(46 minutes)Transcripts are available at thisamericanlife.orgThis American Life privacy policy.
 Learn more about sponsor message choices.

 Transcribed - Published: 2 November 2025